AviPeltz/scraper-for-alison/README.md

 A Puppeteer-based web scraper for extracting Multiple Sequence Alignment (MSA) data from the Soy Superpangenome Orthobrowser.

+I have an example csv and output directory for the expected output for that example (feel free to delete the files in the output directory).
+Theres a known issue where around 30% of the scraped files are corrupted, I think its definitely fixable but looked into yet.

 ## Features

 - Automated gene searching using IDs from CSV file